-- Charge the battery only in areas designated for that use. - See that the battery cells are filled to the proper level.
+- Turn the truck OFF.
+Be sure the coast selector is off and the brake is applied. - Charge the battery only in areas designated for that - See that the battery cells are filled to the proper level.
 Never use an open flame to check the battery. - Make certain the charger is the same voltage and amperage as your battery. - Read the battery charger instructions. - Be sure the charger is turned OFF before connecting the battery to the charger.
-Otherwise you might create a spark which could cause the battery to explode. - Set the brake.
-Make sure the truck key switch is turned off and all other controls are in the off or neutral position.
+Otherwise you might create a spark which could cause the battery to explode.